 - Fashion model since 2012

-Josh earned his Juris Doctor from Georgetown University Law School and received Bachelor of Arts degrees in history and international relations from the University of Pennsylvania.
+Paige earned her Juris Doctor cum laude from Chicago-Kent College of Law and received a Bachelor of Arts degree in political science with honors in the liberal arts from the University of Wisconsin-Madison.

 In 2021, Alissa Giler joined the FeganScott team as a paralegal.
 With experience ranging from high-stakes commercial litigation to IP strategy and patent litigation, Alissa leverages her unique trial experience to help drive forward successful and efficient representation.